Resin vs. Epoxy: What’s the Difference?

 • Polyester resin, another common thermosetting material, is more brittle than epoxy resin.
 It's used in reinforcement applications, such as fiberglass repair kits.
 Polyester resin is also cost-effective and shared in the marine industry.

-• Urethane resins range widely in terms of their hardness and flexibility, making them ideal for applications that demand high performance and high-impact strength.
-They are water-based, non-toxic, and easy to work with; they offer exceptional detail reproduction and have good resistance to high temperatures and chemicals.
+• Urethane resins vary widely in hardness and flexibility, making them ideal for high-performance and high-impact strength applications.
+They are water-based, non-toxic, and easy to work with.
+They offer exceptional detail reproduction and are resistant to high temperatures and chemicals.

 Hardness Scale Comparisons